athirakjayan/Download_Podcast/README.md

-#  Download_Podcast

-A data pipeline using Airflow
+#  An Airflow Data Pipeline To Download Podcasts

 # Project Overview
 In this project, we'll create a data pipeline using Airflow.
 The pipeline will download podcast episodes and automatically transcribe them using speech recognition.
 We'll store our results in a SQLite database that we can easily query.